How much is your car worth?

 The A5 has standard seating for 4 passengers; the MX-5 Miata can only carry 2.

-The A5 Cabriolet has 2.6 inches more front headroom and 3.1 inches more front shoulder room than the MX-5 Miata.
+The A5 Convertible has 2.6 inches more front headroom and 3.1 inches more front shoulder room than the MX-5 Miata.

 The A5 Cabriolet has a much larger trunk with its top down than the MX-5 Miata (7.2 vs. 4.6 cubic feet).
 The A5 Cabriolet has a much larger trunk with its top up than the MX-5 Miata (9.3 vs. 4.6 cubic feet).

-With its coupe or convertible body style, valet key, locking rear seatbacks and remote trunk release lockout, the A5 offers cargo security.
+With its coupe body style, valet key, locking rear seatbacks and remote trunk release lockout, the A5 offers cargo security.
 The MX-5 Miata’s non-lockable remote release defeats cargo security.

 To make loading groceries and cargo easier when your hands are full, just kicking your foot under the back bumper can open the A5’s available trunk, leaving your hands completely free.
 The MX-5 Miata doesn’t offer a hands-free gesture to open its trunk, forcing you to put cargo down if your hands are full.